Executive Summary

 5. Recreation, Arts and Entertainment

-A description of the fifteen Core Action Modules can be found at this
+A description of the Core Action Modules can be found at this link.

 Component III: Implementation

 A plan is intended to achieve an outcome.
-This is essentially a business plan.
-It’s what you need and how to use it to get the job done.
-There are eight modules to this part of the CSMP:
+This is essentially a business plan, more specifically, social enterprise.
+It’s what you need and how to work to get the job done.
+There are eight modules to this part of the Blueprint:

 1. Economy, Finance and Enterprise